tafariberesford/Urban-Express/README.md

 ## Post-MVP

-> Animation Slideshows, framer motion animations, and authentication.
+> Animation Slideshows and authentication.

 ***